 V. COSTS AND PAYMENT TERMS

 Payment of the established rate on an annual basis is due within thirty (30) days of Sponsor Board Member’s or Ambassador’s receipt of an invoice from DMIST.
-Invoices will be sent in May of each year, with payment covering from June 1 of that year to May 30 of the following year.
+Invoices will be sent in approximately May of each year, with payment covering from June 1 of that year to May 30 of the following year.
 If payment is not received within thirty (30) days of receipt of invoice, Sponsor Board Member’s and/or Ambassador’s participation in DMIST may be terminated.

 VI.
 STANDARD SUBMISSION, REVIEW, AND APPROVAL PROCESS